 Trilling from an open string poses unique problems because, unlike in any other trills, we don’t have a lower “anchor” finger held down from which to do our trill over.
 In the case of a trill from the open string, that anchor finger is replaced by the end of the fingerboard (the “nut”).
 This lack of an anchor finger creates great instability: our hand is like a woodpecker (bird) hammering at a tree while hovering in mid-air rather than while standing solidly on the branch.
 If however, we place our first finger on the nut, then suddenly our trill becomes “normal” and easy.
 This takes a bit of getting used to, but is possibly worth the effort for those very few times that we might want to use it.

-Apart from trilling on the open string, there is another reason why we might want to use “zero position”.
 When we place our first finger on the “nut” at the top of the fingerboard (where the fingerboard ends, disappearing into the scroll of the cello) we have an incredibly clear, safe, secure physical reference for our left hand’s position.
-Once we get used to it, we can make use of this reference to give us absolute security in situations in which we need to place notes “from the air” without any possibility of checking them aurally before they are sounded (see Positional Sense).
+Once we get used to it, we can make use of this reference to give us absolute security in situations in which we need to place notes without any possibility of checking them aurally before they are sounded (see Positional Sense).
 This is mainly useful on the C-string and in orchestral playing because here the notes are so low (and the surrounding noise level so high) that even after we start playing we may not be able to hear our note to correct it.
 While we may not feel we need this security in what is traditionally called “first” position because we “know” that position so well, “zero” position can be especially useful for finding notes in what is traditionally called “half position”.

 BASIC NECK REGION EXERCISES